 - Total messages per community.
 Generally, you want to avoid super communities that dominate the top of the list with nothing happening in other communities beneath.

 - The proportion of public communities and your organization's affinity for working out loud.
 Generally, you want a good portion of your communities to be public (60%-80%).

 - Many people watch the average communities that users engage in.
 Your audience only has so much attention, so communities must be balanced to provide lively discussion without deviating from a meaningful purpose.

 - Click one of the date ranges to filter the Community Inactivity List below.

-- If you’re removing communities that have no messages, often people want to leave out communities that were created in the last few months that may not have found their purpose yet.
+- If you’re removing communities with no messages, people often want to leave out communities that were created in the last few months and may not have found their purpose yet.
 Use this filter to choose your community create date cutoff.

 - This is a list of all communities that have not had a message for the period that you’ve selected.
 For example, select all communities that have not had a message in “Over 1 Year Ago” and then use the settings URL to take you straight to the settings page in Yammer.

 This page gives you a view into Yammer activity across the network.
 A good measure to pay attention to is the registered members over time.
 This is often seen as a baseline for the number of users on your network.

 - Total reads recorded for users each day in the reporting period.